dikotiledon/read-frog/docs/genai-implementation-plan.md

 - **Technical**: <2% session refresh failures per day, 95th percentile interactive login under 25 seconds, zero cross-provider cache leaks.
 - **Product**: ≥90% of Samsung pilot users complete the manual QA checklist without assistance, and GenAI usage accounts for ≥30% of translation jobs inside the corp tenant within one month.
 - **Support**: Time-to-resolution for GenAI tickets under 1 business day, with canned responses linked directly to the README + manual run docs.

+## 9. Operational Runbook
+- **Known errors**
+  - `CHAT_ERROR_4`: almost always means the previous assistant message is still processing.
+The client now deletes the chat and retries automatically; if the error persists after three retries, ask the user to re-open GenAI in a new tab to generate a clean conversation.
+  - `R50002` / error response codes: surfaced as fatal in logs and bubbled to the UI; advise users to retrigger translation once Samsung restores service.
+- **Log breadcrumbs**: search for `[GenAI] Chat has unfinished message` to confirm the pool skipped a lease, and `[GenAI] Deleted chat conversation before retry` to verify the remote cleanup completed.
+Correlate `chatGuid` between these logs and Samsung's portal admin console if needed.
+- **Manual cleanup**: If both automated deletion and retries fail, run a `DELETE /api/chat/v1/chats` request with the offending guid (payload: `{"chatGuids":["<guid>"]}`) via the browser devtools console while authenticated; then reload the extension.
+- **Performance tuning**: Monitor the `pendingSince` timestamps in debug logs.
+If chats routinely sit in pending > 15s, consider lowering the TTL or increasing the retry budget for high-volume tabs.